 |PrintOpen table in new window

 For acute fever, doctors can often make a diagnosis without testing.
 For example, if children do not appear very ill, the cause is usually a viral infection; a respiratory infection if they have a runny nose, wheezing, or a cough; or gastroenteritis if they have diarrhea and vomiting.
 In such children, the diagnosis is clear, and testing is not needed.
 Even if no specific symptoms suggest a diagnosis, the cause is still often a viral infection in children who otherwise do not appear very ill.
 Doctors try to limit testing to children who may have a more serious disorder.
-The chance of a serious disorder (and thus the need for tests) depends on the child's age, symptoms, and overall appearance, plus the particular disorders the doctor suspects (see see Some Common Causes and Features of Fever in Children).
+The chance of a serious disorder (and thus the need for tests) depends on the child's age, symptoms, and overall appearance, plus the particular disorders the doctor suspects (see Table 5: Some Common Causes and Features of Fever in Children).

 If newborns (28 days old or younger) have a fever, they are hospitalized for testing because their risk of having a serious infection is high.
 Testing typically includes blood and urine tests, a spinal tap (lumbar puncture—see Spinal Tap), and sometimes a chest x-ray.